Improving the Trade App

 Improved confidence for sparkies

-Set a scalable pattern used in future toggle-based controls
+Set a scalable pattern and component used in future toggle-based controls

 Improved Panel reconnection